 WGNHS groundwater education programs for the general public are usually coordinated with the UW-Extension network of county-based faculty, the DNR, the Central Wisconsin Groundwater Center, or the UW-Extension Environmental Resources Center.
 The WGNHS also produces and serves as a distributor of many groundwater educational publications and visual aids.
-Some of these materials are primarily DNR products, but it has proven to be convenient and effective to use our map and publication sales and distribution system.
-The Survey's education and outreach programs have been energized by the hiring of an Outreach Manager in 2009, who routinely attends many regional and state-wide meetings to promote the use of WGNHS data sets and publications.
+Some of

-In FY 11 WGNHS staff members plan to participate in groundwater educational meetings in counties where county mapping and/or other hydrogeologic studies are in progress.
-Arsenic in groundwater, flooding, karst and shallow bedrock, the potential groundwater implications of proposed quarries, gravel pits, and high-capacity wells, and groundwater issues relevant to comprehensive planning have been popular topics recently and probably will continue to provide educational opportunities in FY 11.
-In FY10, staff members contributed to professional short courses and webinars that educate consultants, regulators, and officials.
+In FY 12 WGNHS staff members plan to participate in groundwater educational meetings in counties where county mapping and/or other hydrogeologic studies are in progress.
+Arsenic in groundwater, flooding, karst and shallow bedrock, the potential groundwater implications of proposed quarries, gravel pits, and high-capacity wells, and groundwater issues relevant to comprehensive planning have been popular topics recently and probably will continue to provide educational opportunities in FY 12.
+In FY 11, staff members contributed to professional short courses and webinars that educate consultants, regulators, and officials.
 Topics included technical aspects of well hydraulics, wellhead protection, aquitards, arsenic in groundwater, and other hydrogeologic topics.

-Groundwater education efforts in FY10 included the contribution of WGNHS staff scientists to discussions of the Groundwater Work Group, organized by Senator Miller and Representative Black.
+Groundwater education efforts in FY 11 included the contribution of WGNHS staff scientists to discussions of the Groundwater Work Group, organized by Senator Miller and Representative Black.
 This effort resulted in draft legislation referred to as the "Groundwater Quantity Bill" (2009 Assembly Bill 844 and Senate Bill 620).

 WGNHS maintains a long commitment to continuing education of water well drillers, pump installers, and plumbing contractors through participation in the programs of the DNR and the Wisconsin Water Well Association.
-Geologic and hydrogeologic field trips for DNR water staff and new DNR employees have been held in the past and will continue as requested in FY 11.
+Geologic and hydrogeologic field trips for DNR water staff and new DNR employees have been held in the past and will continue as requested in FY 12.
 We also provide a collection of representative Wisconsin rocks for teachers to use, which include samples of our major aquifers.